Fur people: Language

-Heavy drums are often used while making speeches and other public addresses.

 Art

 Handmade art

-The Fur people make their own handmade art and utensils.
-These include talak, which is used for cleaning pots (talak looks like a sponge); birish, which is a carpet for sitting; and gada, which is a wood plate or bowl used for important occasions.
+Fur people make their own handmade art and utensils including talak, used for cleaning pots (talak looks like a sponge); birish, a carpet for sitting; and gada, a wood plate or bowl used for important occasions.

 Music, stories and entertainment

 Among the Fur people, stories are told to keep children safe from the outside world.
 These stories are designed to keep children close to home.
 In some stories children are told that if they go out in the morning they will die from the heat of the sun, and in the night they are told if they go out an animal called nyama will eat them.

 Fur music is very popular in their culture.
 The main instruments are drums.
 The music is played with a heavy drumbeat that accompanies their celebrations.
 Some popular Fur musicians are; Abdalla Kioka, Marium Amo and Tour Baréé'ng Kwee.